 I completed my undergraduate education at California State University Northridge, where I attained baccalaureate degrees in psychology and child development and a minor in human sexuality.
 I completed my Master's degree in experimental psychology in the research methods and statistics track at the University of Cincinnati.
 My formal statistical training was largely focused on non-linear statistics and multivariate analysis and modeling.
-In addition to my formal education and research training, I have 15 years of combined leadership experience in business management and the non-profit sector.
 For the past 13 years, I have supported physician and medical student research.
-My experiences, across several laboratories and scientific settings, have trained me to conduct, manage and supervise a multitude of research projects and teams.
+I support local non-profits with business strategies, grant writing and program evaluations.
+I was a non-traditional college student and before becoming an academic I was a business and healthcare management leader.

 Broadly, my own research focus and interests are in the training of medical professionals, socialization of medical students, health access and social inequalities in health and medicine.
 More specifically, my research agenda is focused on social correlates of health that I see as associated with health equity and justice, such as race, class, language, gender, and gender identity.